 These Rights Are Granted to ALL Nursing Home Residents

-Oklahoma nursing home residents are not only granted the following rights, but they must be informed of them and provided a copy of them.
+Oklahoma nursing home residents not only are granted the following rights but also must be informed of them and provided a copy of them.
 They include:

 The right to civil and religious liberties.